bjwhite-fnal/rucio-ams/README.md

         webui-<experiment>-rucio.okd.fnal.gov
 ~~~~

+Source the setup_rucio_env.sh file at the top of the given experiment's configuration tree to configure the environment.
 Use deploy-rucio.sh to deploy services onto the OKD cluster after the environment is configured appropriately as described above.
-Use the setup_rucio_env.sh environment file at the top of the given experiment's configuration tree to do this.
-Use undeploy-rucio.sh to remove them.
+Use undeploy-rucio.sh to remove everything (Services, Pods, Routes, Persistent Volumes and Claims, etc..).

-The Rucio code may be monkey patched at image build time by placing patch files into one of two locations: $FNAL_RUCIO_DIR/rucio-fnal/docker/[server,daemon]/patches
+The Rucio source code may be patched when the images are built by placing patch files into one of two locations: $FNAL_RUCIO_DIR/rucio-fnal/docker/[server,daemon]/patches

 ## EXAMPLE DIRECTORY STRUCTURE FOR AN EXPERIMENT:
 ~~~~